honeycombio/opentelemetry-collector-workshop/examples/README.md

-# OpenTelemetry Zipkin Example
+# Examples

-Sending Zipkin PHP to Honeycomb
+A place where the magic :sparkles: happens.

+Please go to each example for instructions